tankakatan/http-server/README.md

 # http-server
-A multithreaded / multiprocess http server on C with signal handler
+A multithreaded / multiprocess http server with signal handler in C